-- 1 See Missoula County 4-H/FFA Animal Policies on page 12. - 2 Exhibitor must own exhibits!
-In the case of a discrepancy, Barn Superintendent may requireproof. - 3 All rabbits need to have an identification tattoo intheir left ear.
-Ear numbers will be checked at the May meeting (3rd Thursday, 6:30pm). - 4 The same animal may be shown in both 4-H and Open Class, if exhibited by the 4-H member in bothdivisions. - 5 You may use the same lot number more than once,provided the rabbits are separate varieties and breeds.
-State class, breed and/or variety on all entries. - 6 Exhibitor must be present at judging to carry theirrabbit to the judging table. - 7 Rabbit entries will be accepted into the barn Monday, August 7, 3 4 p.m. - 8 All pens must be cleaned by 9 a.m. every morning.
+- 1 See Missoula County 4-H/FFA Animal Policies on page 7. - 2 Exhibitor must own exhibits!
+In the case of a discrepancy, Barn Superintendent may require proof. - 3 All rabbits need to have an identification tattoo in their left ear.
+Ear numbers will be checked at the May 23rd meeting at 6pm. - 4 The same animal may be shown in both 4-H and Open Class, if exhibited by the 4-H member in both divisions. - You may use the same class number more than once, provided the rabbits are separate varieties and breeds.
+State class, breed and/or variety on all entries. - 6 Exhibitor must be present at judging to carry their rabbit to the judging table. - 7 All pens must be cleaned by 9 a.m. every morning.
 Exhibitors not properly caring for their animals willbe asked to remove the exhibit from the fairgrounds.
-Exhibitors asked to leave will not receive premium money. - 9 Meat-type crossbreeds will be judged against a commercial standard and may not compete forGrand Champion. - 10 Register for showmanship online when you registerfor the fair.
-Rabbits must be entered as a 4-H project. - 11 The removal of a rabbit project from the fairgrounds prior to 8:00 p.m. on Sunday must be approved by the Barn Superintendent(s). - 12 The Rabbit Barn will close at 6 p.m. to the public.
-6 8 p.m. check out of rabbits if you are walking them off the fairgrounds; those transporting by vehicle will be checked out after the livestock trucks leave the fairgrounds at approximately 8 p.m. - 13 All animals left in the barn after 9 p.m. will be disposed of at the Superintendent's discretionunless other arrangements have been made.
+Exhibitors asked to leave will not receive premium money. - 8 Meat-type crossbreeds will be judged against a commercial standard and may not compete for Grand Champion. - 9 The removal of a rabbit project from the fairgrounds prior to 8:00 p.m. on Sunday must be approved by the Barn Superintendent(s). - 10 The Rabbit Barn will close at 6 p.m. to the public.
+6 8 p.m. check out of rabbits if you are walking them off the fairgrounds; those transporting by vehicle will be checked out after the livestock trucks leave the fairgrounds at approximately 8 p.m.

+- 11 All animals left in the barn after 9 p.m. will be disposed of at the Superintendent's discretion unless other arrangements have been made. - 12 Grand Champion Junior rabbit showman must move up to Senior rabbit showmanship the following year.